saumilthecode/BBSS-Hack-Club-dinos/README.md

 # draw a dino

+Currently deployed at https://dinodisplay.bbsshack.club/ and https://dino.bbsshack.club/ scheduled to be taken down to save costs by the end of November

 hosted on a digital ocean droplet
 (they're kinda abit weird to deploy on since they rejected our HCB card at first and took 5 emails to verify me)